kaedroho/rusticsearch/README.md

 ## Status

 Rusticsearch is in initial research/development phase.
-It currently supports the basic indexing/retrieval APIs but currently lacks persistence, ranking and a few other things.
+It currently supports the basic indexing/retrieval APIs but currently lacks persistence, ranking amoung other things.

 See the [roadmap](https://github.com/kaedroho/rusticsearch/wiki/Initial-development-roadmap) for a list of things being worked on at the moment.